by: Natasha Woods

 10. Hire Cleaners

 Many seniors find it difficult to clean because of different mobility problems.
 Every single time they clean, they are exposed to unnecessary risks.
 A simple solution to this problem is to hire a cleaning service.
-Have them come to the home according to a strict schedule to have a home that is sanitary and safe as seniors avoid the dangers of living in a dirty house.
+Have them come to the home according to a strict schedule to have a home that is sanitary and safe for seniors.

 11. Add Bath Mats